ernex24/jnj-designsystem/imjnj-designSystem-docs/docs/brand/elevation.md

 # Elevation

-See complete components documentation from [Elevation](https://mui.com/material-ui/react-paper/#elevation).
+Elevation refers to the level of shadow cast by a component onto the background.
+This shadow is defined incrementally from 0 to 5.
+Elevation helps to create a sense of depth and hierarchy in the UI, making components stand out and providing visual cues about their importance and interactivity.

-The elevation is the level of shadow casted from the component to the background and the amount of this shadow is defined incrementally from 0 to 5.
+For complete MUI component documentation, see [Elevation](https://mui.com/material-ui/react-paper/#elevation).

   <ThemeProvider theme={jnjTheme}>